 Punta Langosta is most preferred by those who would like to conveniently arrive near many of the town’s tourist spots.

-From the mainland Yucatan Peninsula, you can catch a ferry at Playa del Carmen which runs regularly.
+From the mainland Yucatan Peninsula, you can catch a ferry from Playa del Carmen to Cozumel which runs regularly.
 The trip takes about 45 minutes.

 Things to do in Cozumel Mexico